 The Incentive System supports Australian Apprenticeships in priority occupations as listed on the Australian Apprenticeships Priority List (Priority List).
 Support includes a Priority Hiring Incentive for employers and financial support to Australian Apprentices in priority occupations.
 The Incentive System also includes support for Australian Apprentices with disability and a Living Away from Home Allowance for those who are required to move away from home to take up their Australian Apprenticeship.
-Both the Disability Australian Apprentice Wage Support and the Living Away from Home Allowance have been carried over from the Australian Apprenticeships Incentive Program with no changes to eligibility or payment rates.
-The previous payments, the Priority Wage Subsidy and Hiring Incentive will not be available to apprenticeships that commence or recommence from 1 July 2024.
+Both the Disability Australian Apprentice Wage Support and the Living Away from Home Allowance have been carried over from the Australian Apprentice will not be available to apprenticeships that commenced or recommenced from 1 July 2024.

 The Incentive System sits alongside a suite of other financial and non-financial supports that are designed to support apprenticeship commencements and completions.
-This includes support provided through the Apprentice Connect Australia Providers for all people considering undertaking an apprenticeship, or considering hiring an apprentice, to help them understand and navigate the apprenticeship system and intraining support.
-In-training support provides apprentices with flexible, wrap-around care to address individual barriers that might prevent the apprentice from completing their apprenticeship, such as mentoring, pastoral care and help to find a new employer.
+This includes support provided through Apprentice Connect Australia Providers for all people considering undertaking an apprenticeship, or considering hiring an apprentice, to help them understand and navigate the apprenticeship system.
+It also provides mentoring support for apprentices with flexible, wrap-around care to address individual barriers that might prevent the apprentice from completing their apprenticeship.